IridiumIdentity/iridium/site/docs/2.-Quick-Starts/quickstart-with-angular.md

 ![Add Provider](../images/click-add-provider.png)

-For the provider select “Github”.
+For the provider select “GitHub”.
 Fill out the fields with your GitHub application credentials

 ![Add GitHub Provider](../images/add-identity-provider.png)